2023 Best Materials Engineering Schools in the Great Lakes Region

 Read full report on Materials Engineering at University of Illinois at Urbana-Champaign

-Ohio State University - Main Campus ranked #10 on this year’s Best Materials Engineering Schools in the Great Lakes Region list.
-Located in the large city of Columbus, Ohio State is a public school with a very large student population.
+Ohio State University - Main Campus did quite well in this year’s ranking of the best schools for materials engineering students.
+It came in at #10 on the list.
+Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.

 The average amount in student loans that materials engineering majors at Ohio State take out is $23,421.